OpenOverlayRouter/oor/README.md

 Software Prerequisites
 ----------------------

-To build LISPmob for a standard Linux, you will need:
+To build Open Overlay Router for a standard Linux, you will need:

   * a Linux hosts
   * a C compiler (tested with `gcc`)